sgmurphy/wordpress-plugins/profile-builder/readme.txt

 17. Edit or Add New User Role

 == Changelog ==
+= 3.11.1 =
+* Fix: Javascript error triggering from the Elementor Pro integration
+* Fix: A potential notice appearing in a case
+* Misc: Use role name instead of slug for Dashboard page Recent Registrations feed

 = 3.11.0 =
 * Feature: Added Content Restriction options for Divi Builder modules
 * Fix: Issue with Unique Display Name not working correctly